A general Banach-Stone type theorem and applications: Consequences

 \subsection{Milgram's Theorem}

 In this subsection, we will always assume that $X$ (and similarly $Y$) is a locally compact Hausdorff space.
-We first generalize Milgram's theorem (and by consequence, Gelfand-Kolmogorov and Gelfand-Naimark) as follows: Let $S_X$ be a non-trivial path-connected Hausdorff topological monoid with zero $0$ and unit $1$, and which is $0$-right cancellative\footnote{A semigroup $S$ with $0$ is \emph{$0$-right cancellative} if for all $s,r,t\in S$, $st=rt\neq 0$ implies $s=r$.} and categorical at $0$\footnote{A monoid $S$ with zero is \emph{categorical at $0$} if $st=0$ implies $s=0$ or $t=0$.}.
+We first generalize Milgram's theorem (and by consequence, Gelfand--Kolmogorov and Gelfand--Naimark) as follows: Let $S_X$ be a non-trivial path-connected Hausdorff topological monoid with zero $0$ and unit $1$, and which is both: \begin{itemize} \item \emph{$0$-right cancellative}: for all $s,r,t\in S$, $st=rt\neq 0$ implies $s=r$; \item \emph{categorical at $0$}: $st=0$ implies $s=0$ or $t=0$. \end{itemize}

 Common examples of such semigroups are the following, under usual product: $\mathbb{R}$, $\mathbb{C}$, $[-1,1]$, the closed complex unit disc, $\operatorname{Gl}(n,\mathbb{R})\cup\left\{0\right\}$, and other variations.